mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

    - Modify the AWS region on which the infrastructure will spin up
    - Modify the ec2_name_prefix to represent a workshop unique to your environment
    - Modify the number of students for which the environment needs to be spun up
-   - There is a dependancy on your personal AWS environment resources available if you have a large number of students
+   - There is a dependency on your personal AWS environment resources available if you have a large number of students
-     - Modify the password, this password will be used to login to all machines including BIG-IP
+     - Modify the password.
+This password will be used to login to all machines including BIG-IP

    .. code:: yaml